Skip to content

 Mommy Makeover Risks & Considerations

-• Prolonged recovery due to combined procedures
+• Longer recovery due to combined procedures

-• DVT and pulmonary embolism
+• DVT or pulmonary embolism (blood clots, rare but serious)

-• Wound complications
+• Wound healing problems

-• Hematoma or seroma
+• Hematoma (blood collection) or seroma (fluid buildup)

 • Implant-related complications